Breaking Down VisionOS

 The view model contains properties to represent ARKit sessions for hand, tracking, scene understanding.
 Also contains functions to be called from hand tracking/ scene tracking updates and 3D cube creation

-How To Use Reality Composer Pro
+Use Reality Composer Pro For Advanced 3D Objects

 Reality Composer Pro is a tool used to create, edit and preview 3D content